Burger Brewing Company

 The Burger Brewing Company was an American brewery based in Cincinnati, Ohio, and one of the staple breweries of the region through the 1960s.
-At the company's peak, it was deeply associated with the Cincinnati Reds and then broadcaster Waite Hoyt through marketing campaigns.
-Bürger Classic and Bürger Light were brought back to local ownership in 2009 and are now owned by the Christian Moerlein Brewing Company.
+At the company's peak, it was deeply associated with the Cincinnati Reds and then-broadcaster Waite Hoyt through marketing campaigns.
+Burger Classic and Burger Light were brought back to local ownership in 2009 and are now owned by the Christian Moerlein Brewing Company.

 History

 Early history

 Brothers Charles and Louis Burger had been in the malting business in Cincinnati after immigrating from Germany.
 Opening their company, Burger Brothers Malting Company in 1880, it was family run for decades.
 Once Prohibition ended the company, now led by president W.J.
 Huster, felt it was time to directly enter the brewing business.
-In 1934, Burger would begin to occupy the former Lion Brewery on Central Parkway, which was originally owned and operated by the Windisch-Muhlhauser Brewery.
-The first beers the company would produce would be under the Burger and Buckeye brand names as well as a Red Lion Ale as a nod to its brewery's predecessor.
+In 1934, Burger began to occupy the former Lion Brewery on Central Parkway, which was originally owned and operated by the Windisch-Muhlhauser Brewery.
+The first beers the company produced were under the Burger and Buckeye brand names as well as a Red Lion Ale as a nod to its brewery's predecessor.
 After a legal battle with the Buckeye brand name, it was dropped as was Red Lion in favor of Burger's own ale.
 By 1942, fewer than ten years after the founding of the brewery, Burger produced 460,000 barrels and was the 28th largest brewery in the United States.

 World War II

-The war would prevent the brewery from capitalizing on its success with expansion.
+The war prevented the brewery from capitalizing on its success with expansion.
 The brewery also distanced itself from its German heritage in marketing due to anti-German hysteria.
-The brewery would remove the umlaut from its name and removed a Germanic character from the label of its Burger Brau beer.
-Fortunately, the brewery was one of roughly forty brands that was permitted to ca beer for shipment to military personnel.
+The brewery removed the umlaut from its name and removed a Germanic character from the label of its Burger Brau beer.
+The brewery was one of roughly forty brands that were permitted toaa (a Table of Allowance (TOA)) beer for shipment to military personnel.